^

 • Strengthens the cardiovascular system.

 Ginkgo biloba leaves are used in medicinal tinctures.
-To prepare the medicine, it is necessary to take leaves and alcohol (vodka) in a proportion of 1:10.
-The ingredients are mixed and infused for 14-20 days in a dark cool place.
-After this, the tincture is filtered and taken 10 drops per 100 ml of water 2-3 times a day.
+To prepare the medicine, take leaves and alcohol (vodka) in a 1:10 ratio.
+The components are mixed and infused for 14-20 days in a dark, cool place.
+After that, the tincture is filtered and taken 10 drops per 100 ml of water 2-3 times a day.
 The duration of therapy is 1 month.

-In addition to tincture, diabetics can use a tablet form of plant extract or tea on its basis.
-Ginkgo biloba is contraindicated in cases of hypersensitivity to its active components, as well as during pregnancy and lactation.
+In addition to the tincture, diabetics can use the tablet form of the plant extract or tea based on it.
+Ginkgo biloba is contraindicated in case of hypersensitivity to its active components, as well as during pregnancy and lactation.

-An annual plant with pronounced therapeutic properties for endocrine diseases is the amaranth grass.
-In therapy, its seeds are used, which contain such substances: phospholipids, tocopherol, squalene, phytosterols and others.
-The drug saturates the cells with oxygen, stimulates metabolism and lowers the level of cholesterol in the blood.
+An annual plant with pronounced medicinal properties for endocrine diseases is amaranth grass.
+Its seeds are used in therapy, which contain the following substances: phospholipids, tocopherol, squalene, phytosterols and others.
+The product saturates cells with oxygen, stimulates metabolism and lowers blood cholesterol levels.

 The peculiarity of the grass is explained by its composition: